-- Write often, while you are reading The Rest is Silence. - Be sure to write something when you finish the novel as well. - But do not write it all at the end!
+- Write often, while you are reading The Rest is Silence. - Be sure to write something when you finish the novel as well, a summary paragraph sort of thing. - But do not write your entire journal entry after reading roughly a third of the book!
+Write as you read.